Pedestrian Laws in California

 If a pedestrian crosses the road at a place other than an intersection or marked crosswalk, he or she is jaywalking.
 According to California Vehicle Code 21955, jaywalking is an infraction that can come with a fine of $200.
 If a pedestrian breaches his or her duties of care and causes a collision, he or she could share fault for the accident.

 Get Help From an LA Accident Attorney

-If you have been involved in a pedestrian accident in Los Angeles or anywhere in California, get help from a pedestrian accident attorney.
+If you have been involved in a pedestrian accident in Los Angeles or anywhere in California, get help from a Los Angeles pedestrian accident lawyer.
 An attorney can help you understand California’s laws and how to navigate them as the injured party.
 One or more other parties may be financially responsible for your losses.
 Consult with an attorney as soon as possible to defend your rights.